awsdocs/vm-import-export-user-guide/doc_source/vmie_prereqs.md

 ## Limitations<a name="limitations-image"></a>

 Importing AMIs and snapshots is subject to the following limitations:
-+ UEFI/EFI BIOS and boot partitions are not supported by VM Import/Export\.
-A VM's boot volume must use Master Boot Record \(MBR\) partitions and cannot exceed 2 TiB \(uncompressed\) due to MBR limitations\.
-Additional non\-bootable volumes may use GUID Partition Table \(GPT\) partitioning but cannot be bigger than 4 TiB\.
++ UEFI/EFI boot partitions are supported only for Windows boot volumes with VHDX as the image format\.
+Otherwise, a VM's boot volume must use Master Boot Record \(MBR\) partitions\.
+In either case, boot volume cannot exceed 2 TiB \(uncompressed\) due to MBR limitations\.
+Additional non\-bootable volumes may use GUID Partition Table \(GPT\) partitioning but cannot be bigger than 16 TiB\.
+If you are use VMIE APIs \(instead of AWS Server Migration Service\), you will have to construct a manifest file for disks larger than 4TiB\.
+For more information, see [VM Import Manifest](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/manifest.html)\.
+**Note**
+When AWS detects a Windows GPT boot volume with an UEFI boot partition, it converts it on\-the\-fly to an MBR boot volume with a BIOS boot partition\.
+This is because EC2 does not directly support GPT boot volumes\.
 + An imported VM may fail to boot if the root partition is not on the same virtual hard drive as the MBR\.
 + A VM import task will fail for VMs with more than 22 volumes attached\.
 Additional disks can be individually imported using the `ImportSnapshot` API\.
 + AMIs with volumes using EBS encryption are not supported\.
++ Importing VMs with dual\-boot configurations is not supported\.
 + VM Import/Export does not support VMs that use Raw Device Mapping \(RDM\)\.
 Only VMDK disk images are supported\.
 + Imported Linux VMs must use 64\-bit images\.
 Migrating 32\-bit Linux images is not supported\.
 + Imported Linux VMs should use default kernels for best results\.
 VMs that use custom Linux kernels might not migrate successfully\.